What Is a Divorce Trial?

 As litigation is the default approach for Connecticut divorces, it’s no surprise that most divorces are litigated.

-What may be a surprise, though, is that in the vast majority of divorce litigation, spouses reach a full settlement agreement out-of-court.
-In other words, very few divorces end in a trial.
+What may be a surprise, though, is that in most divorce litigation, spouses reach a full settlement agreement out-of-court.

 What Happens at a Trial?